 “The Builders” by Joseph Fort Newton encapsulates the profound teachings of Freemasonry.
 By citing passages that emphasize personal growth, ethical conduct, and spiritual devotion, the book invites readers to contemplate the timeless lessons that extend beyond the confines of Freemasonry.
 It encourages individuals to build their lives on a foundation of integrity, square their actions with morality, and aspire to higher ideals.
 Through its wisdom, “The Builders” offers a meaningful path toward personal development and the betterment of society at large.

 Respectfully submitted by: Bro.
-K. Bray III, PM, photo by Adobe Firefly (using prompts comprising of various words throughout the article, not for commercial use).
+K. Bray III, PM, photo source internet.